dustinpfister/blog_posts/_posts/js-innerhtml.md

 ## 1 - innerHTML example for beginners

 The innerHTML property of an element is one way to go about changing the content of an element.
-There are other ways that are considered more professional by many developers because of some security concerns, but the nice thing about innerHTML is that it is fairly easy to use.
+There are other ways that are considered more professional by many developers because of some security concerns, and also other factors as well, but the nice thing about innerHTML is that it is fairly easy to use.
 The use of just involves creating a string representation of the html that you want, and set that string to the value of innerHTML.

 For example say I have some html that looks like this.
 ```html